SKALE – Scalable Charging System for Electric Vehicles

 Objectives and Results

 In order to be able to shape the transition to electromobility, appropriate charging infrastructure is needed.
-The problem of large load peaks caused by a large number of simultaneously charging electric cars could be solved by coupling the charging points with decentralized renewable energy sources and stationary storage.
+The problem of large load peaks caused by a large number of electric cars charging at the same time could be solved by coupling the charging points with decentralized renewable energy sources and stationary storage.

 A corresponding charging infrastructure with the claim of high scalability and the ability for bidirectional charging is being built and operated at Robert Bosch GmbH.
 The charging system, a PV system, and a stationary lithium-ion storage unit are connected via a DC power distribution network with a central inverter.
 Additional vehicles can be charged AC-side.
-The aforementioned infrastructure is developed and optimized by the cooperation partners Robert Bosch GmbH, PowerInnovation Stromversorgungstechnik GmbH and the Institute of Electrical Engineering (ETI) at KIT for semi-public to private use.
+The aforementioned infrastructure is developed and optimized by the cooperation partners Robert Bosch GmbH, PowerInnovation Stromversorgungstechnik GmbH and Elektrotechnisches Institut des KIT for semi-public to private use.

-In the project, the ETI at Campus North has the goal and task of developing a simulation and design tool for the charging infrastructure.
-At the South Campus, the project will conduct studies on the stability of distributed DC networks.
+In the project, the ETI at Campus North has the goal and task of developing an intelligent energy management system as well as a simulation and design tool for the charging infrastructure.
+At the South Campus, the project will conduct studies on the stability of distributed DC grids.
 In addition, the direct connection to the medium-voltage AC grid will be investigated.

 Contents and Approach

 First, the system requirements and effective chain interrelationships are implemented in a simulation.
 The simulation takes into account the electrical variables as well as the characteristic curves and limit values of the components and can simulate site-specific operating strategies.
-The economic efficiency of the system will also be considered.
+The economic efficiency of the system is also to be taken into account.

 Finally, the simulation and design tool will be validated and optimized and the overall system efficiency will be evaluated using real measured characteristic diagrams acquired by the demonstrator.
 The evaluation takes into account the efficient use of renewable energies.

-In addition, a medium-voltage converter is to be designed for direct connection of the charging infrastructure to the medium-voltage grid.
+In addition, a medium-voltage converter for direct connection of the charging infrastructure to the medium-voltage grid is to be designed.
 In particular, the converter must meet the requirements in terms of efficiency, redundancy and conformity with the grid code.
 In addition, a small installation space is required for integration in parking garages.
 The developed concept is to be validated by building a downscaled laboratory demonstrator.

 4,3 mio. €